-I get a lot of questions about my nails, mostly because they're outstandingly perfect almost all the time and I have a different manicure nearly every week.
 Here's my secret that's not really a secret because I talk about it all the time: they're press-on nails.
 And not just press-on nails.
 They're glue-free, peel-and-stick press-on nails that take less than 10 minutes to apply.

 I love having well-manicured nails, but it's basically impossible for me to keep my nail enamel chip-free for more than two days.
 My job requires that I'm always tapping away at a keyboard or my phone screen, so chipping happens pretty easily.
-Plus, I hate getting gel manicures done.
-They're gorgeous and long-lasting, but the curing process makes my natural nails hurt and absolutely wrecks them.
-I also don't have the patience for the removal process that traditional gel manicures require.

 Press-on manicures are long-lasting, chip-proof, affordable, mess-free, and convenient.
 What's not to like?

 Yes!
-I'm a big fan of imPRESS nails.
+I'm a big fan of imPRESS Beauty.
 They're inexpensive, come in a variety of colors, designs, shapes, and sizes, and you can easily find them at Ulta, CVS, and Target if you don't want to order them online.
 I own an embarrassing number of imPRESS nail sets, mostly because they're frequently releasing new designs for holidays and special occasions.
 It's definitely an obsession.

 If I'm feeling extra fancy, I'll order a set of press-on nails from Dashing Diva, which you can also find at Sally Beauty and Ulta.
 They're a bit pricier than imPRESS, but Dashing Diva offers some gorgeous holographic and chrome sets that are seriously stunning.
 Some of their shapes are also different from what imPRESS offers.

-I prep my natural nails really, really well.
-Each naked nail gets filed and lightly buffed before I even open a new press-on set, and I make sure to push back my cuticles as well.
 The last thing I do before putting my nails on is wipe each natural one with an alcohol wipe twice and shake them out a bit to make sure they're completely dry.
-Most press-on nail brands will provide an alcohol wipe with each set as well as a small emory board and cuticle stick.
+Most press-on nail brands will provide an alcohol wipe with each set as well as a small emery board and cuticle stick.

 When you put your nails on, make sure to firmly press each nail for 30–60 seconds while rocking your finger from edge to edge for full coverage.

 It's important to avoid getting your press-on nails wet immediately after applying them because they need time to fully bond with your natural nails.
 Ideally, you should try to keep your hands dry for 2–3 hours after application.
-When I give myself a press-on manicure, I usually do my normal pre-bedtime routine first.
+When I give myself a press-on manicure, I usually do my normal bedtime routine first.
 Once I know that I won't be getting my hands wet anymore, I apply my press-on nails and then go to bed.
 The extended time with dry hands makes a huge difference on the longevity of my press-on manicure.

 Yes!
 I've never had an issue bathing while wearing press-on nails.
 I've also gone swimming in chlorinated pools and the ocean while wearing them, and they didn't pop off after.
 But again, make sure you give your press-on nails ample time to bond to your natural nails before getting them wet, as I explained in my answer to the previous question.

-Once I'm ready to remove my nails, I'll use a little cuticle oil around the edges to breakdown the adhesive and then gently lift the nails at the edges with a cuticle stick.
 Do not lift your nails off by the end, as this method could damage your natural nails.
 If your press-on nails are being extra sticky, apply another drop or two of cuticle oil.
 You want to be able to remove your press-on nails as gently as possible.

 Static Nails also makes an excellent non-toxic, odorless polish remover that I like to use when I remove my nails.
 One drop per nail should do the trick.
 The solution has a slightly oily consistency to it, so it leaves your skin and nails feeling hydrated and conditioned after use.